praveendvd/postman_collection_url_updater/README.md

 # postman-collection-url-updater

-Postman collection url updater is a command line utility project that can update urls across multiple postamn requests in your postman collection.
-It allows update postman reqeust urls in buld inside your postman collection.
+Postman collection url updater (postman-collection-url-updater) is a command line utility project that can update urls across multiple postman requests in your postman collection.
+It allows update postman request urls in buld inside your postman collection.

 for instance, let say your Postman request URLs where in the form https://localhost:23456/api/v1/{{path}} and you wanted modify all the requests inside your postman collection as {{baseURL}}/{{path}} you can do it as: